IonicaBizau/git-stats/README.md

 # `$ git-stats` [![Donate now][donate-now]][paypal-donations]

-Local git statistics, including a GitHub-like contributions calendars.
+Local git statistics including GitHub-like contributions calendars.

 I'd be curious to see your calendar with all your commits.
 Ping me on Twitter ([**@IonicaBizau**](https://twitter.com/IonicaBizau)). :smile: Until then, here's my calendar: